Veteran and Military Status

 Northern New Jersey Employment Lawyers Advancing the Rights of Members of the Armed Forces

 In New York and New Jersey, workplace discrimination on the basis of past or present military status is illegal.
-If you have experienced discrimination at work because you are a member or veteran of the United States Army, Navy, Air Force, Marine Corps, Coast Guard, National Guard or Air National Guard, learn about your legal rights and options by talking to a knowledgeable employment discrimination lawyer about your situation.
+If you have experienced discrimination at work because you are a member or veteran of the United States Army, Navy, Air Force, Marine Corps, Coast Guard, National Guard or Air National Guard, learn about your legal rights and options by talking to one of our knowledgeable employment discrimination lawyers about your situation.

-The employment lawyers of The Nirenberg Law Firm in Hackensack, New Jersey are experienced at protecting the rights of employees.
-To schedule a consultation to discuss your legal options, you can contact us online or call us at (201) 487-2700.
+The employment lawyers of Rabner Allcorn Baumgart & Ben-Asher in Montclair, New Jersey are experienced at protecting the rights of employees.
+To schedule a consultation to discuss your legal options, you can contact us online or call us at (973) 744-4000.

 If you have experienced workplace discrimination due to your current or past military service, you should consider speaking with an experienced employment law attorney.
 Any of the following actions may be considered unlawful discrimination if based on your veteran or military status:

 - Being forced to resign